Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ## Composite 🌴

 The Composite pattern is a structural design pattern that lets you compose objects into tree-like structures and then work with these structures as if they were individual objects.

+`Example :`

+There a number of somewhat common examples of the Composite pattern.
+If you’ve ever used a PC, you’ve more than likely seen a frequently used implementation of this pattern: the file structure.
+Consider every disk/drive and folder to be a composite object and every file to be a leaf.
+When you try to delete a folder, it’ll not only delete that folder, but also every other folder and file contained within it.

 In simple words: